maxbundscherer/DD7MB/docs/index.md

 - CallSign: DD7MB
 - Radio-ID (DMR): 2631609

-When I'm active, I usually listen on the local FM analogue and DMR repeaters (Brandmeister-Network - Talkgroups 26284, 26391).
+When I'm active, I usually listen on the local FM analogue and DMR repeaters (Brandmeister Network - Talkgroups 26284, 26391).

 I am always happy to receive a DMR SMS.

 ## A-SDR and Antennas

 Before my amateur radio days, I focussed on receiving radio signals via SDR.
 That's why I still like to use my Nooelec SDR sticks for reception today.

 I use a MoonRaker groundplane antenna and an Active MLA-30 loop antenna with a HF upconverter (Ham It Up).
 Sometimes I also use a receiver amplifier, also from MoonRaker.
 Furthermore I use a HackRF with the ANT500 antenna.

 Read more about this on my [A-SDR / Independer](https://a-sdr.org) website.